 All accounts are created with a temporary password that only allows you a limited number of logins before the account becomes locked.
-Upon receiving your username and initial password information, you should first login to the College's email system to change your password away from the temporary password to one of your choosing.
+Upon receiving your username and initial password information, you should first login to the College's password maintenance tool to change your password away from the temporary to one of your choosing.

-- " Go to https://webmail.noctrl.edu. - " Enter your North Central username. - " Enter your initial North Central password (NCC + 7-digit ID number - example: NCC0000000). - " Click "Sign In." - " If this is your first time logging in, you'll be prompted to change your password. - " Enter your temporary password in the "old password" field. - " Enter a new password, and then retype that password in the "confirm password" field (see password requirements below).
+- " Go to https://password.northcentralcollege.edu. - " Enter your North Central username. - " Enter your initial North Central password (NCC + 7-digit ID number - example: NCC0000000). - " Click "Sign In." - " If this is your first time logging in, you will be presented with a screen to configure your security questions.
+You will need to select and answer four security questions.
+Please select questions to which you will remember the answers - " After your security questions have been sufficiently answered, click "Save Answers."
+You should receive a screen confirming that the security answers have been saved.
+Click "Continue."